Searching for the best things to do in Bukittinggi, Sumatra?

 It’s not enough to simply view Sianok Canyon from the Panoramic Park.

-To explore the ravine and its 120-metre-high walls properly , you should drive or take a Grab to Padi Ecolodge, the guesthouse situated in the base of the valley surrounded by paddy fields and countryside.
+To explore the ravine and its 120-metre-high walls properly, you should drive (or take a Grab car) to Padi Ecolodge, the guesthouse situated in the base of the valley surrounded by paddy fields and countryside.

 You’ll need a guide for this.
-A local living in one of the houses next to the bridge offered to guide us for a small price, but it’s also possible to bring your own guide in case they’re not around or you don’t fancy haggling at the last minute.
+A local living in one of the houses next to the bridge offered to guide us for a small price.

 I’ve heard mixed reviews of the hike.
 Some say that the views are better from the top of the canyon and disappointing from within the canyon.